-If you already receive the single person discount and your child reaches the age of 18, or another adult moves in to your home, you must cancel your single person discount within 21 days of the change.
+If you already receive the single person discount and your child reaches the age of 18, or another adult gives up their home and moves in to your home, you must cancel your single person discount within 21 days of the change.

 To qualify for a reduction, your property must be the main home of at least one disabled person.
 This can be an adult or a child - it doesn’t have to be the person responsible for paying the Council Tax.